 Required Disclosures.
 This policy addresses circumstances in which the University owns intellectual property created by faculty, staff and students, or enjoys an equity interest in it.
 When these circumstances exist, the faculty, staff or students who create the intellectual property shall file a disclosure statement with the Foundation.
 At the appropriate time, the Dean of the Division of Research and Graduate Studies may refer the disclosure, as appropriate, to the intellectual property Rights Committee or the Patent Board, which will assess rights of all interested parties consistent with other sections of this policy.

 Protection and Commercialization.
 When the University owns, or enjoys an equity interest in, intellectual property under this policy, and has elected to pursue protection and commercialization of that intellectual property, the inventor/creator is expected to cooperate with the University and Foundation at the University/Foundation’s expense, in the protection and development of the intellectual property, including executing appropriate written instruments to perfect legal and equity rights.
-It is anticipated that the inventor/creator, if he/she so chooses, will be an active participant in decisions regarding the further development, commercialization and/or licensing the intellectual property
+It is anticipated that the inventor/creator, if they so choos, will be an active participant in decisions regarding the further development, commercialization and/or licensing the intellectual property

 Assignments of Interest.